munificent/game-programming-patterns/book/flyweight.markdown

 * Maybe some other tuning parameters like a scale or tint to add some visual variety to the army.

+If you were to sketch it out in code, you'd have something like this:

+    class Soldier {
+    private:
+      Mesh mesh;
+      Skeleton skeleton;
+      Texture texture;
+      Pose pose;
+      Vector position;
+      double height;
+      Color skinTone;
+    };

+Many of those fields are themselves pretty large objects: the `mesh` and `texture` in particular are a handful.
+Fortunately, there's a time-honored trick to handling this.

-The key observation here is that even though there may be thousands of soldiers on the battlefield, they mostly look the same.
+The key observation is that even though there may be thousands of soldiers on the battlefield, they mostly look the same.
 They will likely all use the <span name="same">same</span> mesh, skeleton, and textures.
 That means most of the data in that list is the *same* between all of those units.

 <aside name="same">